ig3/srf/README.md

  * type - ???
  * queue - the Anki queue
  * due - when the card is due seconds since epoch or day number
- * ivl - the interval between views
+ * ivl - (renamed to interval) the interval between views
  * factor - the factor for increasing the interval between views
  * reps - number of times the card has been viewed
  * lapses - number of times the card was 'repeat'